openshift-psap/topsail/docs/toolbox.generated/From_Config.run.rst

 ``config_file``

 * Configuration file from which the parameters will be looked up.
-Can be passed via the CI_ARTIFACTS_FROM_CONFIG_FILE environment variable.
+Can be passed via the TOPSAIL_FROM_CONFIG_FILE environment variable.

 ``command_args_file``

 * Command argument configuration file.
-Can be passed via the CI_ARTIFACTS_FROM_COMMAND_ARGS_FILE environment variable.
+Can be passed via the TOPSAIL_FROM_COMMAND_ARGS_FILE environment variable.

 ``prefix``